Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 5

-A particular kind of protein that can bind to cytoskeleton filaments are molecular motors.
+A particular kind of protein that can bind to the cytoskeletal filaments are molecular motors.
 Molecular motors are proteins that will consume energy in the form of ATP, hydrolyse it to change conformation and produce forces.